How to Choose the Right Canadian Tax Return Software for You

-For most of that decade, it had been free, and it still is for those in the northern provinces and territories of the Yukon, Northwest Territories, and Nunavut as well as for those with income under $20,000, but for the rest of us it costs $15 for filing a maximum of 20 returns.
+For most of that decade, it had been free, and it still is for those in the Yukon, Northwest Territories, and Nunavut as well as for those with income under $20,000.
+But for the rest of us it costs $15 for filing a maximum of 20 returns.

 Though it’s generally considered to be a streamlined program without a lot of bells and whistles, it does accommodate those with self-employment and rental income.

 The program’s Quick Start Wizard progresses in a logical way, prompting users to enter their information step by step.
 If you’ve been filing your taxes with StudioTax for a while, you can import your tax information from the previous year, helping you save time.
 StudioTax lets you file up to 20 returns — the maximum for NETFILE — for a reasonable price.